 Feel free to contact us at Teltek.

-We’ve served businesses and organizations in the MD and DC area for over 25 years, and would be happy to lend a hand.
+We’ve served businesses and organizations in the MD and DC area since 1996, and would be happy to lend a hand.
 We’ll walk through your server room and office with you, helping you decide what should go, what can stay, and how to make the most of your old equipment.